Approximately 42 million Americans lack access to reliable, high-speed broadband services today, including 39% of rural Americans.

 Zayo is here to be that trusted partner, filling in resource gaps you may have as you navigate the BEAD funding process.
 We provide expert support to subgrantees from the pre-application phase onward.

-In addition to an extensive, independently owned and operated fiber network, Zayo is experienced in securing and implementing grant funding, securing a total of around $275 million in funding to date.
+In addition to an extensive, independently owned and operated fiber network, Zayo is experienced in securing and implementing grant funding, securing a total of over $300 million in funding to date.
 With over 860 carrier relationships globally, we ensure flexibility and fairness.
 Additionally, we partner with leading manufacturers like Ciena to ensure robust and reliable network solutions.

 Zayo is uniquely positioned to provide support for ISPs through Zayo’s Broadband Infrastructure Deployment Alliance (zBIDA).
 Our zBIDA program offers comprehensive support to ISPs, enabling them to access and use federal and state funds for last-mile project execution.